rebelsky/sams-assorted-musings-reflections/adrienne-squier.md

 folks at the dining hall, their custodial staff (one hopes), and such.
 But there are a lot of people who also work "behind the scenes" to make Grinnell successful.
 They are usually worth knowing; they also deserve both thanks and respect.
-One such person is Adrienne Squier, our Social Media Specialist [2].
+One such person is Adrienne Hardin, our Social Media Specialist [2].
 I will admit that I don't know Adrienne nearly as well as I should, so this essay will be less complete or extensive than I would like [4].
 Nonetheless, I think you'll find it a useful